Using Zeus with MinGW C/C++

 The steps below describe how to get the MinGW C/C++ compiler up and running on Windows.

-Step 2) Run that installer downloaded from the above step:
+Step 2) Run that downloaded setup utility:

 Code: Select all